Zerotask/zerotask.github.io/content/posts/1-who-am-i.md

 My name is Patrick Hintermayer and in the context of computer science I call myself Zerotask, that's why the blog is called "From Zero to Task".
 This name has no special meaning though.
 This name is based on [zero day exploits](https://www.fireeye.com/current-threats/what-is-a-zero-day-exploit.html) which describe software or hardware vulnerabilities before the vendor is aware of.
+This means there is a timespan where hackers can abuse this vulnerability.

 I am 29 years old and from Baden-Württemberg, Germany.
 In the past I worked as a software developer and since 2021 I follow the path of an IT Consultant.
 My favorite series are The King of Queens, The Big Bang Theory and Star Trek and I really like to play World of Warcraft (WoW).